lucianohandal/easya_iphone/specs.md

 # Product Spec Design: easyA
 The easyA app will allow Purdue Students to create and read reviews about their courses.
-This will allow students to to get an impression of what their peers think of an specific course.
-This will help students choose which classes to take, and even have a better idea of what their majors will look like in the future. easyA aims to reduce the uncertainity of students trying to choose, majors or tracks inside an specific major.
+This will allow students to get an impression of what their peers think of a specific course.
+This will help students choose which classes to take and even have a better idea of their majors in the future. easyA aims to reduce the uncertainty of students trying to choose majors or tracks inside a specific major.

 ## 1. User Stories (Required and Optional)